Privacy-Preserving Epidemiological Modeling on Mobile Graphs

-Private Information Retrieval~(PIR, cf.~\sect{app:related-primitives}) is one promising solution for allowing participants to anonymously retrieve infection likelihoods sent to them.
+Private Information Retrieval~(PIR\iffullversion, cf.~\sect{app:related-primitives}\fi) is one promising solution for allowing participants to retrieve infection likelihoods sent to them anonymously.
 PIR enables the private download of an item from a public database $\db$ held by $\numservers$ servers without leaking any information to the servers, such as which item is queried or the content of the queried item.
-However, the normal textbook PIR is unsuitable for our needs because we need to retrieve the sum of, say, $\threshold$ items from the database rather than the individual ones.
-As a result, we introduce the ideal functionality $\funcPirSum$~(\boxref{fig:funcpirsum}), which is similar to a conventional PIR functionality, but returns the sum of $\threshold$ queried locations of the database as the result.
-For the remainder of this section, we consider $\funcPirSum$ to be an ideal black-box, and will discuss concrete instantiations in \sect{sec:pirsum}. \begin{systembox}{$\funcPirSum$}{Ideal functionality for PIR-SUM (semi-honest).}{fig:funcpirsum} \justify $\funcPirSum$ interacts with $\numservers$ servers, denoted by $\mpcservers{}$, and participant~$\participant{i} \in \participantset$. \begin{description} \item[Input:] $\funcPirSum$ receives $\threshold$ indices denoted by $\querySet = \{\query_1, \dots, \query_{\threshold}\}$ from $\participant{i}$ and a database $\db$ from $\mpcservers{}$. \item[Output:] $\funcPirSum$ sends $\sum_{j=1}^{\threshold} \dbV{\query_j}$ to $\participant{i}$ as the output. \end{description} \end{systembox}
+However, classical PIR is unsuitable for our needs because we need to retrieve the sum of $\threshold$ items from the database rather than the individual ones.
+As a result, we introduce the ideal functionality $\funcPirSum$~(\boxref{fig:funcpirsum}), which is similar to a conventional PIR functionality but returns the sum of $\threshold$ queried locations of the database as a result.
+For the remainder of this section, we consider $\funcPirSum$ to be an ideal black-box and will discuss concrete instantiations in \sect{sec:pirsum}.